JonathanRakotomalala/paNET_Extractor/packages/techniques_extractor/README.md

 <img src="https://img.shields.io/badge/python->=3.10-blue">
 </a>
 </p>
-The techniques_extractor makes inference to Llm to extract techniques as it is written from raw text.
+The techniques_extractor makes inference to Llm to extract techniques as it is written from raw text. <br>
-It uses <a href="https://huggingface.co/docs/transformers/index">transformers</a> from huggingface to load llm models into the cache to be used at each inference.
+It uses <a href="https://huggingface.co/docs/transformers/index">transformers</a> from huggingface to load llm models into the cache (model Llama 3.2-3B-Instruct size is 5.99GB).
-An alternative is <a href="https://docs.vllm.ai/en/latest/index.html">vLLM</a> and here are some usefull links:
+An alternative is <a href="https://docs.vllm.ai/en/latest/index.html">vLLM</a>, With vLlm the Llm inference can be handled separately from the project. <br>
+The vLLM process can run inside a container (e.g., Docker) or a VM to ensure it has all the necessary resources and isolation from the main application.
+It can be deployed on dedicated hardware (e.g., GPUs or TPUs) for optimal performance, without sharing resources with the main application. here are some usefull links:

 1. installation : https://docs.vllm.ai/en/stable/getting_started/installation/index.html
 2. inference : https://docs.vllm.ai/en/stable/examples/index.html